 Telltale Signs

-Do Cottontails Live Near You?
+Do New England Cottontails Live Near You?

 Rabbit tracks in snow leading into thick habitat.